 The poet would like to write a poem, being ‘The Coronet’, in honor of Jesus Christ.
 Christ was made to wear a crown of thorns as a mark of his disgrace at the time of the Crucifixion.
-But the poet too has been piercing Christ with the thorns of his sinful actions.
+But the poet, too, has been piercing Christ with the thorns of his sinful actions.
 Now the poet wants to make amends to Christ for the wrongs which have been done to him by his enemies and by the poet too.

 In order to make amends, he wants to weave garlands of the best flowers to serve as a crown of honor for Christ.
 In order to weave these garlands, the poet would even remove the flowers which his beloved women have been wearing in their tall head-dresses.
 What the poet really means is that he would collect the best available words and phrases in order to write a suitable poem in praise of Christ.

-However, the poet is now overcome by a doubt.
+However, the poet is now overcome by doubt.
 He finds the old serpent lurking amongst the flowers of the garlands which he has woven.
 In other words, he finds that the poem that is trying to write has been prompted by a desire to seek fame and in the hope of worldly advancement.

 Fame and self-interest are the temptations offered to him by Satan, and so his poem is contaminated by his unworthy motives.
 The poet now scolds himself for allowing selfish motives to mar his tribute to Christ.

-Finally, he makes an appeal to Christ directly to trample upon both the serpent and the garlands which the poet has so skilfully woven.
+Finally, he makes an appeal to Christ directly to trample upon both the serpent and the garlands which the poet has so skillfully woven.
 His garlands could not crown Christ’s head; but, when Christ tramples upon them, they will crown his feet.

 Style of The Coronet